dotnet/docs-maui/docs/platform-integration/device-media/picker.md

 # Media picker

 This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `IMediaPicker` interface.
-This interfaces lets a user pick or take a photo or video on the device.
+This interface lets a user pick or take a photo or video on the device.
 The `IMediaPicker` interface is exposed through the `MediaPicker.Default` property.

 The `MediaPicker` and `IMediaPicker` types are available in the `Microsoft.Maui.Media` namespace.